 Address: 74 Battell Dr, Weybridge, VT 05753

-The UVM Morgan Horse Farm is consistently ranked as one of the top things to do near Middlebury, Vermont.
+The UVM Morgan Horse Farm is consistently ranked among the top things to do near Middlebury, Vermont.
 For those unfamiliar, the Morgan horse is Vermont’s official state animal.
 This working farm has more than 40 Morgans and is open to the public between May and October.

 The name “Morgan Horse” comes from the breed’s first horse owner, Justin Morgan.
-His horse, “Figure,” was born in 1789 and was a fast and strong horse.
+His horse, “Figure,” was born in 1789 and was fast and strong.
 Figure fathered other horses that were also fast and strong; before long, they were known as Morgan horses.

 Morgan horses were used for military campaigns during the Civil War because of their hardiness.
 In the early 20th Century, the United States government adopted them as the official military horse by establishing the U.S. Government Horse Farm in Weybridge, Vermont.

 You can visit the farm to learn more about Vermont’s famous horses and see the majestic horses in person.
-Whether or not you’re an equestrian, this is one of the best places to visit in Middlebury, Vermont.
 Both children and adults alike will enjoy this attraction just a short drive away.

 2. Henry Sheldon Museum